Muftiate of Novi Sad: History

 Ottoman Empire was divided into provinces (pashaluks or eyalets), which were divided into smaller units - sanjaks.
 In the territory of Banat there was a first-level Ottoman administrative unit, the Eyalet of Temeşvar, while Sanjak of Syrmia and Sanjak of Segedin existed in Syrmia and Bačka.
 Both sanjaks initially were part of the Eyalet of Budin, but Sanjak of Segedin was later included into the Eyalet of Egir.

 After Habsburg conquest of Vojvodina (late 17th and early 18th century), almost entire Muslim population left from this area.
 Some of the Muslim refugees were later resettled in Bosnia and Herzegovina, mainly in its northern part and in the vicinity of river Bosnia, where they were known as "Unđurovci" ("refugees from Hungary").
 Their larger settlements had "urijas" (rough municipal terrains), like in Vojvodina.
 Habsburgs also destroyed almost all traces of Islamic culture in Vojvodina and first mosque in Vojvodina after Habsburg conquest was built only in 2008 in Subotica, after almost three centuries.

-Modern Muslim population of Vojvodina mostly descending from migrants who came to Vojvodina after World War II from Muslim areas of former Yugoslavia - Macedonia, Kosovo, Sandžak and Bosnia and Herzegovina.
-In 1991, Islamic Community of Vojvodina with seat in Novi Sad was formed.
-With the formation of the Islamic Community in Serbia (in 2007), Islamic Community of Vojvodina became its part and was officially named the Muftiship of Novi Sad.
+Modern Muslim population of Vojvodina mostly descending from migrants who came to Vojvodina after World War II from Muslim-majority areas of former Yugoslavia - North Macedonia, Kosovo, Sandžak, and Bosnia and Herzegovina.
+In 1991, Islamic Community of Vojvodina with seat in Novi Sad was established.
+With the formation of the Islamic Community in Serbia in 2007, Islamic Community of Vojvodina became its part and was officially named the Muftiship of Novi Sad.

-In April, 2009, there was a clash of two groups of Muslim believers in front of the masjid of Islamic community in Adamovićevo Naselje in Novi Sad, when members of the rival Islamic Community of Serbia attempted to take over administrative offices of the Muftiship of Novi Sad and to replace imam Fadil Murati.
-Another clash between the two communities occurred in Beočin in March, 2011.
+In 2009, there was a clash of two groups of Muslim believers in front of the masjid of Islamic community in Adamovićevo Naselje in Novi Sad, when members of the rival Islamic Community of Serbia attempted to take over administrative offices of the Muftiship of Novi Sad and to replace imam Fadil Murati.
+Another clash between the two communities occurred in Beočin in 2011.